-E10.1 Employees performing the duties of ASD1 to ASD6 (or equivalent) are eligible to be paid overtime.
-Overtime, including emergency duty, will not be paid to Executive Level employees unless approved by the Director-General.

-E10.2 A supervisor may direct an employee to work reasonable overtime at overtime rates in accordance with paragraph E10.1.
-Overtime is to be worked by prior direction or, if circumstances do not permit prior direction, subsequently approved in writing.

-E10.3 In accordance with section 62 of the FW Act, an employee may refuse to work additional hours if they are unreasonable having regard to:

-- a. any risk to employee health and safety;

-- b. the employee's personal circumstances, including any family responsibilities;

-- c. the needs of the workplace;

-- d. the notice (if any) given by the supervisor of the overtime and by the employee of their intention to refuse it; and

-- e. any other relevant matter.

-E10.4 Overtime - non-shiftworkers.
-For full-time employees other than shift workers, duty is to be considered overtime where the employee is directed to perform work on:
+- E10.1 Category A employees are eligible to be paid overtime.
+Overtime, including emergency duty, will not be paid to Category B employees unless approved by the Director-General. - E10.2 A supervisor may direct an employee to work reasonable overtime at overtime rates in accordance with paragraph E10.1.
+Overtime is to be worked by prior direction or, if circumstances do not permit prior direction, subsequently approved in writing. - E10.3 In accordance with section 62 of the FW Act, an employee may refuse to work additional hours if they are unreasonable having regard to: - a. any risk to employee health and safety - b. the employee's personal circumstances, including any family responsibilities - c. the needs of the workplace - d. the notice (if any) given by the supervisor of the overtime and by the employee of their intention to refuse it, and - e. any other relevant matter. - E10.4 Overtime non-shiftworkers.
+For full-time employees other than shift workers, duty is to be considered overtime where the employee is directed to perform work on: - a.
+Monday to Friday, outside the ordinary span of hours

-- a.
-Monday to Friday, outside the ordinary span of hours; - b.
-Monday to Friday during the ordinary span of hours, but beyond the length of time the employee is ordinarily required to work on the day concerned; or - c. on a Saturday, Sunday, public holiday or the Additional day described at Table F1.

-El0.5 Overtime - shiftworkers.
-For full-time shiftworkers duty is to be considered overtime where directed to perform work:

-- a. on any day which is outside the normal rostered ordinary hours of duty on that day; or - b. in excess of the ordinary hours of duty, or an average of the ordinary hours of duty over a cycle of shifts.

-E10.6 Overtime - part-timers.
-Part-time employees directed to work outside the span of ordinary hours for the day specified in their part-time work agreement, are to receive overtime payments.

-E10.7 For the purpose of determining whether overtime is continuous with an employee's ordinary hours of duty, meal periods are to be disregarded.
+- b.
+Monday to Friday during the ordinary span of hours, but beyond the length of time the employee is ordinarily required to work on the day concerned, or - c. on a Saturday, Sunday, public holiday, or the Additional day described at Table F1. - E10.5 Overtime shiftworkers.
+For full-time shiftworkers duty is to be considered overtime where directed to perform work: - a. on any day which is outside the normal rostered ordinary hours of duty on that day, or - b. in excess of the ordinary hours of duty, or an average of the ordinary hours of duty over a cycle of shifts. - E10.6 Overtime part-timers.
+Part-time employees directed to work outside the span of ordinary hours for the day specified in their part-time work agreement, or at any time on a day not specified in their part-time work agreement and for which there is no mutual agreement to exchange that day with another day within the settlement period, are to receive overtime payments. - E10.7 For the purpose of determining whether overtime is continuous with an employee's ordinary hours of duty, meal periods are to be disregarded. - E10.8 Rates.

-E10.8 Rates.
 Rates of overtime payable to an employee are at Table E1.